minlanyu/cs243-site/README.md

 In this year's edition, we will use machine learning as a prime example to understand its unique requirements and challenges in the context of networking.
 As machine learning applications increasingly rely on larger models and faster accelerators, the demand for enhanced networking capabilities becomes imperative.
 Throughout this course, we will study cutting edge networking solutions and principles for  co-designing networks with compute and storage, to meet the evolving needs of machine learning applications.
 The course will include lectures, in-class presentations, paper discussions, and a research project.

 - Instructor: Minlan Yu
-- Lecture time: MW 11:15am to 12:30pm
+- Lecture time: TuTh 11:15am to 12:30pm
-- Location: SEC 1.402
+- Location: TBD
-- Office hour: W 10-11am, SEC 4.415
+- Office hour: Tu 10-11am, SEC 4.415
-- Teaching fellows: Zhiying Xu (zhiyingxu@g.harvard.edu); Kevin Xu (kxu@college.harvard.edu)
+- Teaching fellows: Weifan Jiang (weifanjiang@g.harvard.edu); TBD
 - Prerequisite: This course has no prerequisites.
 Since this course will focus on reading papers on latest topics in networking, you will need to be able to pick up the relevant background for each topic from textbooks or online materials.
 - Recommended prep: system programming at the level of CS 61 or CS 143 or CS 145.